AI Product Architecture & Operations10 min read

 3. Multi-agent orchestration (manager-worker hierarchies)

 Multiple specialised agents collaborate on a task, coordinated by a manager agent that delegates work, aggregates results, and handles exceptions.
+The multi-model orchestration chapter covers the routing and model selection decisions that underpin this pattern.

 This is the pattern that demos spectacularly and fails in production most often.
 The coordination overhead, the compounding reliability problem, and the cost multiplication make it the wrong choice for most products.